judeclark19/v-cell/README.md

 - [ ] Extra difficulty: foundations can be played from or not for difficulty
 - [ ] Extra difficulty: foundations not used
 - [ ] Lower difficulty: no cards face down

+12:23:00 AM: ./components/Board/Board.tsx
+12:23:00 AM: 80:32 Warning: Assignments to the "lastKnownOrientation" variable from inside React Hook useEffect will be lost after each render.
+To preserve the value over time, store it in a useRef Hook and keep the mutable value in the ".current" property.
+Otherwise, you can move this variable directly inside useEffect. react-hooks/exhaustive-deps